albertxing/brackets-tabs/README.md

 ---
 Feel free to submit a pull request if you find any bugs (to see a list of active issues, visit the [Issues section](https://github.com/albertxing/brackets-tabs/issues)).
 Please make sure all commits are properly documented.

+Active Development
+---
+Active development by the author of this extension has ceased.
+He is busy with college and other projects.
+However, if this project is important to you, don't hesitate to submit pull requests (see Contributing above).
+If you are an active contributor, I will consider adding you as a committer to this repository.